Call Us For Your Free Consult

 If you identify any of the above signs, there is a good chance that the driver of the vehicle is drunk.
 You can report the driver by calling 911 and letting the operator know you suspect a drunk driver.
 Inform the operator of your location and try to be as detailed as possible.
 Give street names, intersections and identify any notable landmarks.
 Be sure to let the person on the other end of the line know in which way the vehicle is heading.

 In addition to giving the operator details regarding your surroundings, you should also give him or her details about the vehicle itself.
 This part is important, as the police cannot stop a drunk driver if they do not know for what they are looking.
-Make note of the color, model and make of the vehicle if you can.
-If possible, read off the license plate number, as this is the most surefire way to ensure the officers stop the correct vehicle.

 Finally, inform the officer of why you think the vehicle operator is impaired.
 Is the car swerving?
 Is it driving down the center of two lanes?
 Does the driver make erratic and abrupt stops and starts?
 Officers cannot stop someone without probable cause, so your description of the driver’s actions is necessary.